H-DNA/MPiSC/report/chapters/theoretical-aspects/index.typ

 #definition[For a dequeue, *slot-scan phase* refer to its execution of @line-slotqueue-read-min-rank-init-buffer - @line-slotqueue-read-min-rank-return of @slotqueue-read-minimum-rank.]

 === Correctness

+This section establishes the correctness of Slotqueue introduced in @slotqueue.

 ==== ABA problem